ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/03_milestone/README.md

 ## Dealing with data

 In a typical application, we would connect to a database to store and load the data, however, for this milestone, we will keep it simple and store everything on disk.
+We will talk about databases later.

 But how to work with the disk?